desgeeko/pdfsyntax/README.md

 PDFSyntax
 =========

-*A Python library to inspect and modify the internal structure of a PDF file*
+*A Python library to inspect and transform the internal structure of PDF files*

 ## Introduction

 The project is focused on chapter 7 ("Syntax") of the Portable Document Format (PDF) Specification.
+It implements all the detailed document structure management down to the byte level for inspection and transformation use cases (access to metadata, rotation,...).

+- Internal functions are being exposed as an API toolkit for PDF read/write operations,
+- Some specific functions are additionally exposed as a command line interface for use in a terminal or a  browser.

-PDFSyntax is lightweight (no dependencies) and written from scratch in pure Python.
+PDFSyntax is lightweight (no dependencies) and written from scratch in pure Python, with a focus on simplicity and immutability.

-1. CLI: It started as a command-line interface to inspect the internal structure of a PDF file.
-2. API: Now the internal functions are being exposed as a toolkit for PDF read/write operations.
+It favors non-destructive edits allowed by the PDF Specification: by default incremental updates are added at the end of the original file (you may rewind or squash all revisions into a single one).

 ## Project status

 WORK IN PROGRESS!
-This is ALPHA quality software.
+This is BETA quality software.
 The API may change anytime.
 Next on TO-DO list:
 - Cut & append pages
 - Lossless compression
 - More filters
 - Improve text extraction
 - Augment text extraction with layout detection

-## Design

-PDFSyntax favors non-destructive edits allowed by the PDF Specification: by default incremental updates are added at the end of the original file.

-It is mostly made of simple functions working on built-in types and named tuples.
-Shallow copying of the Doc object structure performed by pure functions offers some kind of - *experimental* - immutability.

 ## Installation